patrickgardella/chowdown/_recipes/Grilled_Naan.md

 ---

 Note: The naan can also be cooked in a grill pan over high heat.
 Milk can be used in place of the yogurt.

+These cook very quickly, so don't leave them alone